-Location: All Paint Internal Areas
+Paint Internal Areas

-Paint & Plaster Defects To Doors, Architraves, Walls & Ceilings, ETC.

-It appears that the building has had a re paint or at least painted in areas.

-There is the possibility that some or many cracks in the plaster or solid plaster may have been covered up and/or repaired, due to the selling of the home?
+Paint / Plaster - Lath and Plaster and/or Hairline - Defects To Doors, Architraves, Walls & Ceilings, ETC. It appears that the building has had a re paint or at least painted in areas.
+There is the possibility that some or many cracks in the plaster or solid plaster may have been covered up and/or repaired, due to the selling of the home ?